Tenant falls through hole in bedroom floor, wins $5000 payout

 Wilson consequently awarded a $5020 exemplary payout to the Faoagalis because the landlords had "turned a blind eye" to their obligations to appoint a local agent and maintain the rental in a reasonable state of repairs.

-Landlords Trivedi and Mani were also pinged for not supplying a statement about whether the rental was insulated or not and for not installing smoke alarms.
+Trivedi and Mani were also pinged for not supplying a statement about whether the rental was insulated or not and for not installing smoke alarms.

 Adjudicator Wilson agreed the tenants had not paid $2950 in rent owed to the landlords and subtracted this from the $5020 in exemplary damages awarded to the Faoagalis.